-Open every day, this small palace gives us a glimpse of what life would have been like for a middle-class family in the 19th century.
+Open every day, this lavish mansion gives us a idea of what life would have been like for a middle-class family in the 19th century.

 The collection of renowned publisher José Lázaro Galdiano is exhibited in the Parque Florido mansion, where he lived.